dandi/handbook/docs/100_about_this_doc.md

-# About this documentation
+# About This Documentation

 This documentation is a work in progress and we welcome all input: if something is missing or unclear, let us know by [opening an issue on our helpdesk](https://github.com/dandi/helpdesk/issues/new/choose).

-## Serving the docs locally
+## Serving the Docs Locally

 This project uses the [MkDocs](https://www.mkdocs.org/) tool with the [Material theme](https://squidfunk.github.io/mkdocs-material/) and extra plugins to generate the website.